jakobhviid/BigDataCourseExercises/lectures/01/README.md

 ### Exercise 3 - Connecting to the application

 Now that you have deployed the application the next step is to try and connect to it.
-The application is a HTTP server that listens for requests on port 8080.
+The application is an HTTP server that listens for requests on port 8080.
 To connect to the application, we should do it through the service.

 Connecting to a service can be done in different ways.
 The simplest way to connect to a service inside the cluster and to your localhost is by running the `kubectl port-forward` command.